-CKD is a serious condition characterized by the gradual loss of essential kidney functions over time.
+Chronic kidney disease, or CKD, is a serious condition characterized by the gradual loss of essential kidney functions over time.
 In patients with CKD, normal fluid and electrolyte balance can no longer be maintained, and the excretion of metabolic end products, toxins and drugs is impaired.
 Furthermore, production and secretion of certain enzymes and hormones are disturbed.

 According to the Centers for Disease Control, or CDC, more than 30 million people in the United States are afflicted with CKD, representing an overall prevalence in the adult population of approximately 15%.
 The incidence of CKD is primarily driven by the increasing prevalence of diabetes and hypertension.
 CKD represents the ninth leading cause of death in the United States.
-The annual Medicare expense for CKD including end-stage renal disease, or ESRD, exceeds $98 billion.
+The annual Medicare expense for CKD, including end-stage renal disease, or ESRD, exceeds $114 billion.

 To help improve the diagnosis and management of kidney disease, the National Kidney Foundation, or NKF, has divided CKD into five stages.
 The severity of CKD at each stage is identified by the estimated glomerular filtration rate of the kidney, or eGFR.
 Treatment during the first four stages of CKD focuses on ways to preserve kidney function for as long as possible.
 ESRD is the fifth stage of CKD in which the patient typically requires renal replacement therapy, i.e., dialysis or a kidney transplant, for survival.

+There are no FDA approved therapies for the chronic treatment of metabolic acidosis.
 However, the National Kidney Foundation’s Kidney Disease Outcomes Quality Initiative, or KDOQI, guidelines and the International Society of Nephology’s Kidney Disease: Improving Global Outcomes, or KDIGO, guidelines recommend maintaining blood bicarbonate at levels above 22 mEq/L (the normal range of blood bicarbonate is 22 to 29 mEq/L.)